Sarah Jane Leigh Charitable Trust

 How to Apply

-The Trust's approach emphasizes collaboration and partnership rather than competitive applications.
-They work closely with supported organizations to understand needs and develop appropriate funding relationships.
+The Trust's approach emphasises collaboration and partnership rather than competitive applications.
+They work closely with supported organisations to understand needs and develop appropriate funding relationships.

 Decision Timeline